Thivas12/ContosoLights-ChatBot/README.md

 4. App Service: Quickly build web apps and APIs in the cloud.
 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite language, be it .
 NET, .
 NET Core, Java, Ruby, Node.

 5. Application Insights: Application Insights is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web apps.
-Developers and DevOps professionals can use Application Insights to: Automatically detect performance anomalies.
+Developers can use Application Insights to: Automatically detect performance anomalies.
 Help diagnose issues by using powerful analytics tools.

 6. Search Service: Azure has a unique service offering aptly named “Azure Search”.
 This is a search-as-a-service cloud solution that lets you add a rich search service to your apps.
 The search service abstracts the complexities of document retrieval through both a REST API and a .
 NET SDK.